 My neatballs are based on three ingredients: carrots, walnuts and tofu.
 The walnuts contribute to a savoury richness while the carrots add a subtle sweet balance.
-Here’s a few other things I love about this recipe is
+Here’s a few other things I love about these neatballs:

 - It uses no breadcrumbs or other bread products – many similar recipes use something floury to bind everything together, and you end up with more of a bread-ball than a neatball.
-And since neatballs are destined to go with pasta or a nice roll, adding more carbs to the mix seems like overkill.
+And since neatballs are destined to go with pasta or some good bread, adding more carbs to the mix seems like overkill.
 This recipe is all tofu and veggies – carbophobes rejoice!

-- Their flavor is heavenly – the aroma and deep flavor of the toast walnuts perfectly compliments the sweetness of the carrots.
+- Their flavor is heavenly – the aroma and deep flavor of the walnuts perfectly compliments the sweetness of the carrots.
 And you can take it further by toasting the walnuts before assembling the neatballs.

 Mind the mess – but isn’t that what a neatball sub is all about?

-Also tasty is the classic spaghetti and neatball pasta meal (a glass of wine and a nice salad helps).
+Also tasty is the classic spaghetti (or courgetti) and neatball pasta dinner (a glass of red wine and a nice salad help make it complete!).
 I suspect this same mixture would also do well as a stuffing for cannelloni, pasta shells or manicotti.
 Or as a filling in vegan lasagna.

 Carrot and Walnut Tofu Neatballs